-These pains are particularly severe, when the sacrum not being sufficiently concave, the nerves of the sacral plexus are violently compressed by the head of the focus; this part of the body almost always presents first; it passes through the upper outlet of the pelvis, in an oblique direction, the occiput being turned forward, and corresponding to one of the acetabula, while the face is directed backward towards one of the sacroiliac junctions.
+These pains are particularly severe, when the sacrum not being sufficiently concave, the nerves of the sacral plexus are violently compressed by the head of the fœtus; this part of the body, almost always, presents first; it passes through the upper outlet of the pelvis, in an oblique direction, the occiput being turned forward, and corresponding to one of the acetabula, while the face is directed backward towards one of the sacro-iliac junctions.
 It passes thus along the greatest diameter of the pelvis, but in descending lower down in the pelvis, it describes a portion of a circle, and passes through the lower outlet of the pelvis, at its greatest diameter, which is from the fore to the back part.
 The head descends through the vagina, appears outwardly, soon disengages itself, and is followed by the shoulders and the rest of the body.
-Thus it is that nature, after having produced fecundation by an act attended with pleasure, expels the product of conception in the midst of pain.
+Thus it is, that Nature, after having produced fecundation by an act attended with pleasure, expels the product of conception in the midst of pain.

-CCXVII.
-The passages along which the foctus is carried out of the body, would be too confined, in their ordinary state, to allow expulsion to take place without laceration, if, as I am going to explain, nature had not disposed every thing to facilitate labour.
-In fact, nature has not only formed the fætal skull of several flexible pieces, separated by membranous unossified spaces, so as to allow the bones to move over one another, and the whole head to be reduced in size, in passing through the female pelvis, but she has besides united the bones of the pelvis, in such a manner, that their articulations become evidently relaxed towards the end of pregnancy.
-During the progress of pregnancy, the fluids of the mother flow in every direction towards the pelvis and the parts which it contains; the ligamentocartilaginous articulations of the pubis, of the sacrum and coccyx, soaked in fluids, unite with less firmness the bones between which they are placed.
-Hence, being softened and swollen, they do not force them asunder like a wedge, by increasing the diameters, but facilitate the separation of the bones, by the passage of the head through the pelvis.
+of the body, would be too confined, in their ordinary state, to allow expulsion to take place without laceration, if, as I am going to explain, Nature had not disposed every thing to facilitate labour.
+In fact, Nature has not only formed the foetal skull of several flexible pieces, separated by membranous unossified spaces, so as to allow the bones to move over one another, and the whole head to be reduced in size, in passing through the female pelvis, but she has, besides, united the bones of the pelvis, in such a manner, that their articulations become evidently relaxed, towards the end of pregnancy.
+During the progress of pregnancy, the fluids of the mother flow, in every direction, towards the pelvis and the parts which it contains; the ligamento-cartilaginous articulations of the pubis, of the sacrum and loccyx, soaked in fluids, unite, with less firmness, the bones between which they are placed.
+Hence, being softened and swollen, they do not force them asunder, like a wedge, by increasing their diameters, but facilitate the separation of the bones, by the passage of the head through the pelvis.
 It is on the relaxation of the articulations of the pelvis, that the indication for the operation of dividing the symphysis pubis, rests; an operation performed successfully by Sigault and by Professor Alphonse Leroy.
-Analogy led very naturally to this operation, as is judiciously observed by M. Thouret, in the same manner that the invention and application of the forceps were founded on a consideration of the means employed by nature, to lessen the bulk of the child's head, during the progress of labour.
+Analogy led very naturally to this operation, as is judiciously observed by M. Thouret, in the same manner that the invention and application of the forceps were founded on a consideration of the means employed by Nature, to lessen the bulk of the child's head, during the progress of labour.